LENS Logo

 QUT Centre for Robotics, Brisbane QLD, Australia

-Real-time, event driven localization
+Real-time, event-driven localization

 SynSense SPECK™